chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 ## Creating your Terraform Configuration

-As mentioned previously, we will be using Terraform to create rolebindings for each user in a GitHub team, giving them access to resources associated with a given Chainguard group.
-This guide outlines how to create two Terraform configuration files that, together, will produce a set of such rolebindings.
+As mentioned previously, we will be using Terraform to create role-bindings for each user in a GitHub team, giving them access to resources associated with a given Chainguard group.
+This guide outlines how to create two Terraform configuration files that, together, will produce a set of such role-bindings.

 To help explain both files' purposes, we will go over what they do and how to create each one individually.